 Using appropriate grammar is a part of writing clearly and concisely.
-Writing with appropriate verb forms, correct punctuation, and the like will polish your ideas and make your paper stronger and clearer to readers.
-The following information and strategies can help make your writing more compelling and effective.
+Writing with appropriate verb forms, correct punctuation marks, and the like will polish your ideas and make your paper stronger and clearer to readers.
+The following information and strategies can be used to make your writing more compelling and effective.